kazuhiro-seki/sapir/README.md

 <img src="/figs/influence.png" width="600">

-## Grants
+## Acknowledgments

-This work was partially supported by JSPS KAKENHI grant #JP18K11558 and MEXT, Japan.
+This work was done partly as a research project at APIR and was partially supported by JSPS KAKENHI \#JP18K11558 and MEXT, Japan.
+We thank Hideo Miyahara, Hiroshi Iwano, Yuzo Honda, Yoshihisa Inada, Yoichi Matsubayashi, and Yusuke Ikuta for their support.
+The Nikkei data were provided by APIR.

-## References
+## Reference

 * Kazuhiro Seki and Yusuke Ikuta.
-Estimating Business Sentiment from News Texts.
-In *Proceedings of the 2nd IEEE Artificial Intelligence and Knowledge Engineering*, pp. 55-56, 2019.
+S-APIR: News-based Business Sentiment Index.
+In Proceedings of the 24th European Conference on Advances in Databases and Information Systems, pp. 189-198, August 2020.

-* Kazuhiro Seki and Yusuke Ikuta.
-S-APIR: News-based Business Sentiment Index. arXiv:2003.02973 [cs.CL], 2020. [https://arxiv.org/abs/2003.02973](https://arxiv.org/abs/2003.02973)